kerixyz/kerixyz/README.md

 I'm a research and data scientist working at a nonprofit for social good :)

-I studied feedback and online communities for my PhD!
+I studied feedback and online communities for my PhD

 <!--
 **kerixyz/kerixyz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.